DPDK/dpdk/doc/guides/nics/enic.rst

 The value depends on the memory configuration of the application, DPDK and PMD.
 Typically, the limit has to be raised to higher than 2GB. e.g., 2621440

-The compilation of any unused drivers can be disabled using the configuration file in config/ directory (e.g., config/common_linux).
-This would help in bringing down the time taken for building the libraries and the initialization time of the application.

 Additional Reference
 --------------------